ArtifexSoftware/MuPDF.NET/docs/classes/DocumentX.rst

     Creating font subsets leaves behind a large number of large, now unused PDF objects ("ghosts").
 Therefore, make sure to compress and garbage-collect when saving the file.
 We recommend to use garbage option 3 or 4 and deflate.

+  .. method:: IsEnabledJournal()

+    Check if journlling is enabled.

+    :rtype: `bool`

   .. method:: JournalEnable()

     PDF only: Enable journalling.
 Use this before you start logging operations.